phrb/install-arch/README.md

 ### install-arch

-This is my arch installation script.
+This is my arch configuration script.

 #### dependencies